hoduche/alfeios/README.md

 Find duplicate content in a root directory:

 - List all duplicated files and directories in a root directory
-- Save result as a duplicate_listing.json file in the root directory
+- Save result as a duplicate_listing.json file tagged with the current time in a .alfeios folder in the root directory
 - Print the potential space gain

 Example:
 ```
 alfeios duplicate
-alfeios duplicate -s D:/Pictures
+alfeios dup -s D:/Pictures
-alfeios duplicate D:/Pictures/listing.json
+alfeios d D:/Pictures/.alfeios/2020_01_29_10_29_39_listing.json
 ```

+`alfeios dup` and `alfeios d` can be used as aliases for `alfeios duplicate`

 If no positional argument is passed, the root directory is defaulted to the current working directory.

-The '-s' or '--save-index' optional flag saves the listing.json, tree.json and forbidden.json files in the root directory.
+The '-s' or '--save-index' optional flag saves the listing.json, tree.json and forbidden.json files tagged with the current time in a .alfeios folder in the root directory.

 If a listing.json file is passed as positional argument instead of a root directory, the listing is deserialized from the json file